ElisioMou/Images-Processing-Package/README.md

-# package_name
+# images-processing

 Description.
-The package package_name is used to:
+The package images-processing is used to:
 	-
 	-